KIRA9359/00_nmf_analsysis_4dstem/README.md

        Assigns each diffraction pattern to a cluster and saves the results.
        Generates the W and H matrices from NMF decomposition.

-     2. 'clustering_NMF_dp_clustering/01_montage.py':
-       Creates a montage of the clustered diffraction patterns and their corresponding raw patterns.
-       Visualizes the results in a grid format for easy comparison.

      3. 'clustering_NMF_dp_clustering/04_choose_Maxlight.py':
        Selects the brightest diffraction pattern from each cluster based on the average pixel intensity.
        Saves the selected patterns for further analysis.